opsim/opsim/README.md

   - To build you'll first need to setup a build environment.
 The procedure for this can vary depending on your OS so I'll only cover the high points...
   - You'll need the latest stable version of the [Free Pascal Compiler](https://freepascal.org/)
   - OpSim uses [pmake](https://github.com/daar/pmake) to build the sources
-  - Once you have a working build environment you can setup the build by creating a subfolder in the trunk and running `pmake ..` for an out of source build
+  - Once you have a working build environment you can setup the build by creating a subfolder in the trunk (e.g. build) and running `pmake ..` for an out of source build
   - OpSim is designed to require a minimum set of dependencies.
-As of now only the readily available OpenGL is required.
+As of now only the readily available [OpenGL](http://www.opengl.org) is required.
   - You can now build OpSim by issuing `./make`
   - To install OpSim, including all platform dependent libraries, scripts and other supporting files issue a `./make install`
   - If all goes well OpSim will be compiled and installed on your machine